Idioms, Phrases & their Meanings

 • At the drop of a hat = instantly.

-• At sixes and sevens = confused or difficult.
+• At sixes and sevens = confused or difficult / State of confusion.
 (Degree level prelims Stage III, 2023)

 • Around the corner / Round the corner = very near; about to happen.
 (Degree level prelims Stage III, 2024)